Trump campaign, others want Dominion worker's suit dismissed

 Judge Marie Avery Moses repeatedly asked defense counsel if their clients investigated or tried to fact-check Oltmann’s claim.
 Counsel replied that their clients had a First Amendment right to address a report already in the public realm.
 Some insisted that there was no coordination or conspiracy against Coomer or Dominion, as Coomer's lawsuit contends.

-“There were serious doubts about election fraud at the time.
-The context is important,” Holway said.
+“There were serious doubts by a large number of people as to the outcome of the election," Holway said.

 Dominion, which provided vote-counting equipment to several states, has denied accusations that it switched Trump votes in Biden’s favor.

-Note: This story was first published on October 14, 2021.
-It was updated on October 15, 2021, to correct the name of Joseph Oltmann’s attorney to Ingrid DeFranco, not Andrew DeFranco, and also correct a quote by attorney Eric Holway about election doubts.